Enduro/X: Acquisition

-The Enduro/X was acquired from ATR Baltic, Ltd by Mavimax Ltd on February, 2017 with full rights to the source code and current agreements.
+The Enduro/X was acquired from ATR Baltic, Ltd by Mavimax Ltd in February 2017 with full rights to the source code and current agreements.

 History

 Enduro/X was developed as closed source project by ATR Baltic.
 The development begun in December 2009 and first production customers (mainly banks) where put on the system in late 2012, at the time Enduro/X reached version 1.0.
 The project was open sourced in 2015, with version v2.3.2.
 From that event, all the development is made publicly available.
 Constantly new features are added with every major version release.
 Till version 6.0 Enduro/X was available under GNU GPLv2 license, starting from Enduro/X 6.0, project is moved to GNU AGPLv3 license.
 Starting with version 7.0, license is eased for middleware usage from Java and Go programming languages.
 The statement is that AGPL used by Enduro/X does not affect the Java or Go code which uses Enduro/X. Thanks to these changes, now Enduro/X Java and Enduro/X Go (ASG) modules now are released under LGPL v3, thus Java and Go projects may use middleware commercially with any extra license, while the support is provided commercially.